bermeom/Deep-Reinforcement-Learning/README.md

 ## Background

    Reinforcement learning is learning what to do to map situations to actions in an environment as to maximize a reward.
-   The learner is not told which actions to take, but instead must discover which actions yield the most reward by trying them (interacting with the environment).
+   The learner is not told which actions to take, but instead must discover which actions yield the most reward by trial and error.
-   A reinforcement learning agent interacts with its environment formulated as a Markov Decision Process (MDP): At each time *t*, the agent receives an observation *o(t)*, which typically includes the reward *r(t)*.
-It then chooses an action a *a(t)* from the set of available actions available, which is subsequently sent to the environment.
-The environment moves to a new state *s(t+1)* and the reward *r(t+1)* associated with the transition *s(t) , a(t), s(t+1)* is determined.
+   A reinforcement learning agent interacts with its environment formulated as a Markov Decision Process (MDP): At each time *t*, the agent receives an observation *o(t)*, and a reward *r(t)*.
+It then chooses an action a *a(t)*, which is sent to the environment.
+The environment moves to a new state *s(t+1)*.
 The goal of a reinforcement learning agent is to collect as much reward as possible.

 ![Picture](http://web.stanford.edu/class/cs234/images/header2.png)

 ## Tensorblock

-Tensorblock is a Google's TensorFlow API, developed by Vitor Guizilini to facilitate the implementation of Machine Learning Algorithms: [BitBucket/TensorBlock](https://bitbucket.org/vguizilini/tensorblock/overview).
+Tensorblock is an API to facilitate the implementation of Machine Learning Algorithms using TensorFlow: [BitBucket/TensorBlock](https://bitbucket.org/vguizilini/tensorblock/overview).

 See the documentation: [TensorBlock](docs/TensorBlock.md)